Further 1,500 patients of breast surgeon Ian Paterson to be recalled

-Around 1,500 more patients of convicted breast surgeon Ian Paterson will be recalled so their treatment can be investigated.
+Around 1,500 more patients of breast surgeon Ian Paterson who was jailed for subjecting patients to unnecessary operations will be recalled so their treatment can be investigated.

 Spire Healthcare, which runs private hospitals, said the patients were being called back after a trawl of legacy IT systems.